American University of Beirut: History

 On January 23, 1862, W. M. Thomson proposed to a meeting of the American Board of Commissioners for Foreign Missions that a college of higher learning, that would include medical training, should be established in Beirut with Dr. Daniel Bliss as its president.
+Bliss served as College president, from 1866 until 1902.
 On April 24, 1863, while Bliss was raising money for the new college in the United States and England, the State of New York granted a charter for the Syrian Protestant College.
 The college, which was renamed the American University of Beirut in 1920, opened with a class of 16 students on December 3, 1866.
-Bliss served as its first president, from 1866 until 1902.
 In the beginning Arabic was used as the language of instruction because it was the common language of the ethnic groups of the region, and prospective students needed to be fluent in Ottoman Turkish or in French as well as in English.
 In 1887 the language of instruction became English.
+The construction of AUB’s campus started with the College Hall and took two years to build.
+Along with the first medical building on the campus, it was put to use in 1873.
+Due to explosion damage in 1991 it had to be demolished and was rebuild 1999.
+In November 2015, AUB announced that it was restoring academic tenure, which had been suspended in 1985 during the Lebanese Civil War.

+The college first expanded in 1867 with the addition of the School of Medicine.
+The Schools of Pharmacy and Preparatory Education were subsequently established.
+Public health education at AUB evolved from a public health centre established in 1927.
+The Department of Public Health was founded in 1948, followed by the School of Public Health in 1954.
+In 1921, women enrolled for the first time as students of medicine, pharmacy and dentistry.

+Engineering courses have been offered at AUB since 1913.
+A separate School of Engineering was established in 1951, offering curricula in civil, mechanical, electrical and architectural engineering.

 AUB alumni have had an impact on the region and the world for many years.
 For example, 20 AUB alumni were delegates to the signing of the United Nations Charter in 1945—more than any other university in the world.
 AUB graduates continue to serve in leadership positions as presidents of their countries, prime ministers, members of parliament, ambassadors, governors of central banks, presidents and deans of colleges and universities, academics, business people, scientists, engineers, doctors, teachers, and nurses.
 They work in governments, the private sector, and in nongovernmental organizations.